-My name is Sam and perhaps unsurprisingly I love wine!
-Where did it all begin?
-Well it really took hold during my long career in the inflight entertainment industry when I was very fortunate to visit all corners of the globe – and it was over the course of many a client dinner in places as far removed as Auckland, Durban, Toronto and Los Angeles that I started to drink ‘local’ wines – this gave me my first real interest in the world of wine, and over the years this interest has, like the unscratchable itch, refused to go away and instead become something of a passion.
+My love of wine really took hold during my long career in the inflight entertainment industry when I was very fortunate to visit all corners of the globe.
+It was over the course of many a client dinner in places as far removed as Auckland, Durban, Toronto and Los Angeles that I started to drink ‘local’ wines – this gave me my first real interest in the world of wine, and over the years this interest has, like the unscratchable itch, refused to go away and instead became something of a passion.

 If I’m honest I have always found wine to be quite a divisive subject, often one between the haves and have nots – it’s the snobbery element that I find particularly galling – but in reality wine is about personal taste, who am I to chide someone who enjoys a glass of Liebfraumilch any more than be impressed by the drinker who only drinks Bordeaux First Growths?